canonical/maas-anvil/README.md

 ### Bootstrap the first node

-Note: You will be asked for a `virtual_ip` during installation of the HAProxy charm, `accept-defaults` does not modify this behaviour.
-Pass an empty value to disable it, or any valid IP to enable; the Keepalived charm will be installed to enable connecting to HA MAAS using the VIP.

 ```bash
 ubuntu@infra1:~$ maas-anvil cluster bootstrap \
     --role database --role region --role agent --role haproxy \
     --accept-defaults
 ```

+Note: You will be asked for a `virtual_ip` during installation of the HAProxy charm, if `accept-defaults` is omitted.
+Pass an empty value to disable it, or any valid IP to enable; the Keepalived charm will be installed to enable connecting to HA MAAS using the VIP.

 ### Add new nodes to the MAAS cluster